Jonjoe/word-frequency/readme.md

 5 of 15 completed.
 ```
 Once complete you will be given a path to the output.txt where you will find your results stored.

+## 3.0 - Modules
+The application is broken down into smaller modules seperated by concern.
+This makes it easier to test and easier to read.
+Below is a description of each one.

+### 3.1 - boot
+This module is concerned with process order.
+Streams are ASync so boot needs to make sure the data is flowing in the right direction.

+### 3.2 - functions
+This is a collection of pure functions that are used in the application.

+### 3.3 - models
+This is a collection of object constructors that are used to ensure that any specific object is constructed by a specific process.
+This ensures better continuity and easier maintainence.

+### 3.4 - store
+This describes and constructs a global level store and its methods that the app can tap into.

+### 3.5 - streams
+The data is too big to be read in synchronously.
+This module constructs streams that process the test files into arrays and dumps them into the store.

+### 3.6 - writer
+The writer will read the processed data living in the store and format/write them onto a txt ascii file.

+### 3.7 - process
+The priocess module is resposible for all the logic of the dictionary and its counts.

+## 4.0 Notes
+- On hindsight I would have liked to have used typescript for this.
+Its strong typing, use of es6, interfaces and testing make it ideal for this kind of application.

+- I would have liked the store to have been inside its own instance instead of sitting in global.
+I generally hate using global but I didnt have enough time to impliment.

+- Reactive programming (RXJS) would have been great here due to use of streams.
+I would have liked to have processed the data during the initial stream into global.store.
+This would speed things up drastically.
+Instead the files are streamed into arrays and then looped through.
+I didnt have enough time to impliment.

+- RAMDA is a functional programming library for javascript.
+Its implimented heavily throughout the application is its generally alot facter than native alternatives.